Local VCN Peering using Local Peering Gateways

 Advanced Scenario: Transit Routing

-There's an advanced routing scenario called transit routing that enables communication between an on-premises network and multiple VCNs over a single Oracle Cloud Infrastructure FastConnect or Site-to-Site VPN.
+The advanced routing scenario called transit routing enables communication between an on-premises network and multiple VCNs over a single Oracle Cloud Infrastructure FastConnect or Site-to-Site VPN.
 The VCNs must be in the same region and locally peered in a hub-and-spoke layout.
-As part of the scenario, the VCN that is acting as the hub has a route table associated with each LPG (typically route tables are associated with a VCN's subnets).
+As part of the scenario, the VCN acting as the hub has a route table associated with each LPG (typically route tables are associated with a VCN's subnets).

 An LPG can exist without a route table associated with it.
 However, after you associate a route table with an LPG, there must always be a route table associated with it.
 But, you can associate a different route table.
 You can also edit the table's rules, or delete some or all rules.